Home Windows 7 Vista Themes Freeware Privacy

 How To: Remove Notification Area Icons In Windows 7

-I know many of you don’t like the idea of removing the Sound and Network icon from the Notification Area but there are few users who still like to keep the taskbar clutter free.
-If you are in the second category, then good thing is that you can easily remove both the icons from the system tray in Windows 7 easily.
+I know, many of you don’t like the idea of removing the Sound and Network icons from the notification area or system tray, but some users prefer to keep the taskbar clutter-free.
+If you fall in the second category, then good thing is that you can easily remove both the icons from the system tray in Windows 7 easily.

 Area

-In fact you can remove any system tray icon like Action Center or any other program icons.
-You can remove all those icons in the Start menu properties window.
+In fact, you can remove any system tray icon like Windows Update or any other program icons.
+If you don’t want to use the above mentioned drag and drop method, you can hide all those icons in the Start menu properties window.

 Notification area

-4. Repeat the same procedure for all the icons out there and then close the window.
+Step 4: Repeat the same procedure for all the icons that you want to hide and then close the window.

 Related Posts